cadolphs/google_photo_emailer/README.md

 This will take some time as it's not urgent and I'm learning about a number of web things as I go (e.g. authenticating with Google via oauth2 in an application).

 # Thoughts and brainstorms so far
+## 2023-01-14
+Let's see how far we get with the example from that rust oauth2 crate for a desktop application.

+Actually, that worked really well.
+Just needed to figure out a few pieces about setting things up properly with the gitpod workspace.
+There's a gitpod local companion that allows port forwarding from localhost; that way, when I open the authorization URL and it wants to send the token to my actual localhost, that thing gets forwarded to the server listening on the gitpod site.
+That's fantastic!
+So.
+It looks like authorization works.
+Next, I'll have to figure out how to then actually make requests with that token.

 ## 2023-01-13
 Let's do a bit of initial spiking, getting some familiarity with the parts I need to deal with.
 I'll need to be able to authenticate with Google Photos.
 So the first thing I'll try and manage is to just get a list of albums from a
 Google Photos account, as a simple command line app in rust.
 First I'l do the Google Photo API stuff.
 Clicking around their documentation, I'll need to make a project and enable the Google Photo API for it.